52

 VIISeason Structure▶

 The season runs November through late October — 52 weeks, no offseason.
 Four quarters named for the seasons (Winter Nov–Jan, Spring Feb–Apr, Summer May–Jul, Fall mid-Jul–Sep), each nominally 12 weeks: a 10-week regular season plus a 2-week playoff.
 The final four weeks (October) are the Grand Championship.
 The season is anchored to that year's championship Finale weekend — the Grand Championship final is scheduled to end on the NASCAR season Finale, alongside the World Series and Breeders' Cup — so the Commissioner sets the start date each season and the calendar flexes ±1 week, absorbed in one quarter's regular season.
-For 2026, week 1 is Monday Nov 10, 2025, putting the final on Oct 26 – Nov 8.
+For 2026, week 1 begins Tuesday Nov 11, 2025 (weeks run Tuesday→Monday), putting the final on Oct 27 – Nov 9.
 Each week the highest total lineup score wins (tiebreaker: most individual high scores); weekly wins reset each quarter.
 Six win conditions: the four Quarter Champions, the Regular Season Champion (most total weekly wins), and the Annual Champion.
 Weeks are named by quarter (e.g. Summer Week 5), with playoff rounds named Semifinals / Final.

 VIIIPlayoffs▶